jeffreystoke/winsock-jni/README.md

 ## Features

-- Windows native socket (done)
+- Windows native socket
-- Select IO Model (done)
+- Select IO Model
-- WSAEventSelect Model (done)
+- WSAEventSelect Model
-- Overlapped IO Model (in progress)
+- Overlapped IO Model
-- Completion Port (in progress)
+- Completion Port

 Note: WSAAsyncSelect is NOT supported, cause it requires WinMain as its entrance

 ## Usage

-// TODO
+Use as other JAR

 ## Build

-0. Get Visual Studio installed
+0. Get Visual Studio and Java 8 installed, configure `JAVA_HOME` environment variable
 1. Modify `build.gradle`, change `libs->winsock->headers.srcDir` and other path to match your own system
-2. run  `./gradlew assemble` within command line interface
+2. run `./gradlew assemble` in project root
+3. run `./gradlew jar`

-Gradle will download essential packages and build, output dir is `build/libs`
+Gradle will download essential packages and build, output is `build/libs/winsock-jni-{VERSION}.jar`

 ## Note

-For Windows Platform only
+- support Windows Platform only
+- support VisualCpp toolchain only

 ## LICENSE